devbookhq/fireshaker/README.md

 Navigate to the root of your project (where is your `firebase.json` file) and deploy your functions the same way as you would with the Firebase CLI.
 Fireshaker respects your Firebase configuration.

+Your Firebase functions need to be statically exported from your root `index.ts` file.

 ### Deploy only specific functions

     fireshaker deploy func1 func2 func3